mszlgr/k8s-tutorials/auth/README.md

 ```

 ## Checking users privileges
-To check if given `verb` can be performed on a given `resource` by any user or service account `kubectl auth can-i --as <principal>` can be used.
+To check if given `verb` can be performed on a given `resource` by any user or service account `kubectl auth can-i --as <principal>` can be used (its translates into HTTP header `Impersonate-User:`).
 Example:
 ```
 kubectl auth can-i list pods --as system:serviceaccount:default:nginx kubectl auth can-i list pods --as testuser